HSLU-IFZ-Competence-Center-Investments/AI_and_Impact_Investing/README.md

 - In an existing environment you can install packages using the following terminal command: pip install -r requirements.txt
 - Please consult this guide if you are unsure how to set up a [new environment](https://realpython.com/python-virtual-environments-a-primer/#create-it).

 When starting run.py, you will be asked to enter an [OpenAI API key](https://platform.openai.com/account/api-keys), since the prototype runs with the paid LLM ChatGPT-4-turbo.
-However, the used model chan also be changed in the chat.py file.
+However, the used model can also be changed in the chat.py file.

 Furthermore; COMPANIES